AI-Driven-Highspeed-Development/ai_driven_highspeed_development_framework_bootstrapped/README.md

 3.  **AI-Native Context**:
     -   Preset agents with specific roles to handle different tasks (e.g., `HyperArchitect`, `HyperSanityChecker`, `HyperIQGuard` etc.).
     -   The framework includes instruction files (`.instructions.md`) that teach agents *how* to use the code they are looking at.
+    -   The `instruction_core` module syncs all agent definitions and instruction files from modules to `.github/` where VS Code's Copilot picks them up automatically.
     -   *Benefit*: Drastically reduces "Objective Misalignment" by providing ground-truth rules alongside the code.

 ## Structure